 A brain wallet refers to when you memorize the private key to a bitcoin wallet in your head.
 This should be done using a 12-24 randomly generated word mnemonic for the seed to a bitcoin wallet.
-You should only use this method of storage if you have generated the list of words for the seed in a random fashion and you make sure that you will never forget the words.
+You should only use this method of storage if you have generated the list of words for the seed in a random way, and you make sure that you will never forget the words.
 A good open source tool for this can be found here:

 Here you can generate a random 12-24 word mnemonic seed for your secure bitcoin wallet, but do it offline!

-Another much (much!) less secure way of generating a brain wallet is for you to choose a passphrase (a string of characters) which is then run through the SHA-256 algorithm to generate a number in a deterministic way which is then used as a bitcoin private key.
+Another, extremely much less secure way, of generating a brain wallet, is for you to choose a passphrase (a string of characters) which is then run through the SHA-256 algorithm to generate a number in a deterministic way, which is then used as a bitcoin private key.
 This way of producing a brain wallet is by definition not a random process, and thus is much easier for a hacker to crack.
-You should never use this method for producing a brain wallet because humans are terrible at coming up with good passphrases.
+You should never use this method for producing a brain wallet.
+Humans are terrible at coming up with good passphrases.
 Look at this slide share by Ryan Castellucci to understand why brain wallets generated by non-random passphrases are a terrible idea.

 Here you can listen to an intriguing, short, near future, science fiction story about a boy who saves his family’s wealth using a brain wallet that he learnt to remember in the form of a song.

 Hosted web wallets to store bitcoins

 There are different companies offering hosted bitcoin wallets, where your private keys are stored encrypted on a server, and you use a password and two-factor authentication, in order to access your encrypted bitcoins.
-Using these services you decrypt your private keys in the web browser in order to spend your bitcoins, and you are the only one with access to your private keys.
+Using these services you decrypt your private keys in your web browser in order to spend your bitcoins, and you are the only one with access to your private keys.
 Two alternatives are:

 Hardware wallets to store bitcoins